VallienneDiane/42-CPP/module04/README.md

 ### Abstract class

 An abstract class is a class that contains at least one abstract method.
-An abstract method is a method that is declared (= 0), but not implemented in the code.
+An abstract method (pure virtual function) is a method that is declared (= 0), but not implemented in the code.
 These type of classes are designed only to treat like a base class (to be inherited by other classes).
 It is a designed technique for program development which allows making a base upon which other classes may be built.

+### Interface

+An interface describes the behavior or capabilities of a C++ class without committing to a particular implementation of that class.
+The C++ interfaces are implemented using abstract classes.
+Only pure methods and can't have attributes.